MobilePayDev/MobilePay-Online/README.md

 Make sure you response to the callback immediately, once you´ve decrypted the content.
 DO NOT leave the transaction "hanging" while you call out to the Acquirer.

-Strictly process the payment on the card type given in field "CardType".
+Strictly process the payment on the card type given in field "CardType"!
 This is the only way MobilePay can offer card type picking for co-branded cards in accordance with PSD2 requirements.
+Also the SCA method vary on the cobranded Visa/Dankort.
+This means that if you process the PAN given with CardType=DANKORT as a Visa, the SCA is missing and the (unwanted) 3DS step-up is likely to happen.

 ### Failed callback